 Employee avers that Agency illegitimately invoked a RIF and then failed to comply with the applicable RIF procedures.
-He argues that Agency did not comply with the lateral competition, priority reemployment, job sharing and reduced hours RIF provisions.
+She argues that Agency did not comply with the lateral competition, priority reemployment, job sharing and reduced hours RIF provisions.
 According to Employee, prior to the RIF, Agency had five (5) casework units and all five (5) units lost accreditation.
 Employees in all five (5) units performed tasks outside of each unit's primary function.
 However, the FEU was the only unit that was abolished.
 Employee reiterated that although employees in the FEU continued working after they lost their accreditation, Agency failed to consider job sharing before the RIF.
-Thus, he concludes that the RIF was a pretext.17
+Thus, she concludes that the RIF was a pretext.17

 Employee further asserts that contrary to Agency's assertion that Employee's position was abolished for lack of work, Agency has presented no evidence to support this assertion.
-Employee maintains that he continued working at Agency even after the loss of accreditation.
-Employee explains that he was on paternity leave until the week before the RIF notices were issued.
-Upon his return to work, he worked on the 3D microscopic project, tracked firearms, and started a project for tracking ammunition in the vault.
-Employee maintains that his unit, the FEU had as much work as the other Agency unit that also lost accreditation, yet the employee from other unit were not RIFed.
-He claims that prior to the RIF, Agency did not conduct any investigation to ascertain if employees from the FEU had any work.18
+Employee maintains that she continued working at Agency even after the loss of accreditation.
+Employee explains that she was on maternity leave from May to September 2021.
+Employee maintains that her unit, the FEU had as much work as the other Agency unit that also lost accreditation, yet the employees from other unit were not RIFed.
+She claims that prior to the RIF, Agency did not conduct any investigation to ascertain if employees from the FEU had any work.
+18

 Employee avers that the ARPP entitles displaced employees to priority consideration for reemployment in the agency from which they are separated pursuant to a RIF.
 Employee claims that Agency violated this provision by filling available career service positions within Agency with new appointments and individuals not on the ARPP list.
-Employee states that he applied for a Fusion Analyst position with the Homeland Security and Emergency Management Agency and was not called for an interview.
-Moreover, Agency has not provided any justification as to why Employee was not placed in this position.19
+Employee states that Agency did not contact her to ascertain if any of her skills were transferable to other District positions.
+19